lamdu/lamdu/doc/Sugar.md

 This is useful to avoid over-indentation.

-### Lazy expressions
+### Suspended computations

 Unlike Haskell, Lamdu is a strict/eager evaluation language.
-Easy opt-in lazyness is supported via lambdas which get "unit" (the empty record), and rather than being displayed like normal lambdas:
+Lazy style of programming is supported via suspended computations - these are lambdas which get a "unit" (the empty record) parameter, and rather than being displayed like normal lambdas:

     <arg> → <computation>

-They are displayed with a lightweight line denoted lazyness:
+They are displayed with a lightweight line denoting the suspension:

     | <computation>

+These can be used for [call-by-name](https://en.wikipedia.org/wiki/Evaluation_strategy#Call_by_name) evaluation.

 ### Light lambdas